Covid 19 Delta outbreak: Auckland border lifts as wild weather hits the North Island - NZ Herald

 Werder is fully vaccinated and recently received her booster shot, but she also sought a PCR test as a precaution.

-More than 12,000 people are booked to fly out of Auckland today, including 1700 that are flying to Christchurch – the most popular route from the city.
+More than 12,000 people are booked to fly out of Auckland today, including 1700 who are flying to Christchurch – the most popular route from the city.
 Auckland Airport has advised passengers to arrive at the terminal an hour before the scheduled departure.

 Unvaccinated travelers will also need to show proof of a supervised negative rapid antigen test, which will be available at around 600 New Zealand pharmacies from today.